 Plan Ahead to Avoid Problems When Live Streaming Your Event

 A best practice is to avoid high traffic areas where attendees might not realize they’re being streamed because they may say or do something you’d rather not be affiliated with your event.
-This is where having a contingency plan would come in handy, having a secondary location to stream from with safe sight lines that’s out of the way of your attendees.
+This is where having a contingency plan would come in handy, such as having a secondary location to stream from with safe sight lines that’s out of the way of your attendees.

-At the end of the day, live streaming at your event is generally legal if you’re careful to avoid copyrighted material and collect the appropriate consent and releases.
+At the end of the day, live streaming your event is generally legal if you’re careful to avoid copyrighted material and collect the appropriate consent and releases.
 However, in addition to the murky legal waters, the live element of live streaming carries an inherent uncertainty.

 Not having control over the content that’s being instantly transmitted to your trusting followers and potential leads is definitely something to consider.
 Despite the risks, ephemeral content and providers are rapidly gaining notoriety and followers.
 So do your due diligence and add another arm’s length to your social media reach.